vibewell25/vibewell/docs/docs/guides/terms-and-conditions.md

 ### 12.3 Third-Party Services

-The Service may contain links to third-party websites or services that are not owned or controlled by Vibewell.
+The Service may contain links to third-party websites or services that are not owned or controlled by VibeWell.
 We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party websites or services.

 ## 13. Limitation of Liability

-In no event shall Vibewell, its directors, employees, partners, agents, suppliers, or affiliates be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from:
+In no event shall VibeWell, its directors, employees, partners, agents, suppliers, or affiliates be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from:
 - Your access to or use of or inability to access or use the Service
 - Any conduct or content of any third party on the Service
 - Any content obtained from the Service
 - Unauthorized access, use, or alteration of your transmissions or content

-The total liability of Vibewell, whether in contract, warranty, tort (including negligence), or any other theory, shall not exceed the amount you have paid to Vibewell in the past six months, or $100 if you have not made any payments to Vibewell.
+The total liability of VibeWell, whether in contract, warranty, tort (including negligence), or any other theory, shall not exceed the amount you have paid to VibeWell in the past six months, or $100 if you have not made any payments to VibeWell.

 ## 14. Indemnification

-You agree to defend, indemnify, and hold harmless Vibewell and its licensees and licensors, and their employees, contractors, agents, officers, and directors, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney's fees), resulting from or arising out of:
+You agree to defend, indemnify, and hold harmless VibeWell and its licensees and licensors, and their employees, contractors, agents, officers, and directors, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney's fees), resulting from or arising out of:
 - Your use and access of the Service
 - Your violation of any term of these Terms
 - Your violation of any third-party right, including without limitation any copyright, property, or privacy right